quiltdata/quilt/docs/advanced-features/tabulator.md

    controls and monitoring.
 4. **Access Restrictions**: Due to the way permissions are configured, Tabulator cannot be accessed from the AWS Console or views.
 You must use the Quilt Catalog to directly query the tables.
+However, you can use `quilt3.login` to access the Catalog, then reuse that session from, e.g., Jupyter notebooks to perform Athena queries.

 ## Usage